$q$-deformed Howe duality for orthosymplectic Lie superalgebras: -deformed supersymmetric space and -oscillator representations

 \subsection{$q$-oscillator representation $\ms{W}$ of $\U_X(\e)$}

 Let us consider a $\U_X(\e)$-module structure on $\W$, and also consider a $\U_X(\e)$-module structure on $\W^{\ot 2}$ not induced from $\Delta$.
-These $\U_X(\e)$-modules provide orthosymplectic analogs of spin representations of type $D_n$ and fundamental representations of type $C_n$.
+These $\U_X(\e)$-modules provide orthosymplectic analogues of spin representations of type $D_n$ and fundamental representations of type $C_n$.